leequarella/VirtualMerchant-Ruby/README.md

       vender_id:      <vender_id>, #only required for encrypted MSR
       device_type:    <device_type, 001 for BulleT 002 for iDynamo
                        003 for uDynamo>, #only required for encrypted MSR
-      transaction_id: <transaction_id>, #only required for completing and
-                       #deleting authorized transactions
       demo:           <boolean>, #optional
       referer:        <uri of the http referer>, #optional)
 ```